king0913/academic-kickstart/content/home/projects.md

 +++
-# Projects widget.
+# Portfolio widget.
-widget = "projects"  # Do not modify this line! headless = true active = true  # Activate this widget? true/false
+widget = "portfolio"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

 title = "Teaching"
 subtitle = ""

-# Order that this section will appear in.
-weight = 90

 # Content.
 # Display content from the following folder.